onflow/flow/flips/20210824-fcl-tx-payer-service.md

 Applications that wish to guarantee their users can submit transactions without having to pay transaction fees for them will then have to pay those fees themselves.
-To pay trans action fees, it's expected that applications would need to build a Transaction Payer Service that is able to receive a transaction signable and then produce a signature for it.
+To pay transaction fees, it's expected that applications would need to build a Transaction Payer Service that is able to receive a transaction signable and then produce a signature for it.

 A re-usable Transaction Payer Service would exist as project / set of packages and tools that applications could use